Between the deterministic and non-deterministic query complexity: Sorting

 For $a_i$ and $a_j$ with $i<j$, we have either $b_i$ or $c_{k-i}$ between them in the new ordering.
 For every pair of vertices from another component, an $a_i$ is between them.
 This shows that for any of the first $\lceil n/2\rceil -1$ queries, the two elements are not adjacent in the new input, thus $n-1$ further queries are needed.

 Let us continue with the strategy of the Questioner.
-He tries to follow his strategy for the non-deterministic version of the problem, described above: in query $i$ he asks the $i$th and $i+1$st smallest element, until Adversary executes the change.
+He tries to follow his strategy for the non-deterministic version of the problem, described above: in query $i$ he compares the $i$th and $i+1$st smallest element, until Adversary executes the change.
 Assume it happens after the $i$th answer, then we have a total ordering of $i+1$ elements $b_1<\dots<b_{i+1}$.
 After the change, for each other element we know its final place in the ordering, in particular we know how many elements are between $b_j$ and $b_{j+1}$.
-If there are $p$ elements between $b_j$ and $b_{j+1}$, then $p+1$ queries are enough to prove that their final places are what we suspect.
+If there are $p$ elements between $b_j$ and $b_{j+1}$, then $p+1$ queries are enough to prove that their final places are what we suspect, and if $p=0$, then 0 queries are enough.
 If there are $p$ elements smaller than $b_1$ (or larger than $b_{i+1}$), then $p$ queries are enough for the same.

-This shows that we can find the place of the remaining $n-i-1$ elements with one query for each plus some extra queries.
+This shows that we can find the place of the remaining $n-i-1$ elements with one query for each plus some extra queries: for every $j<i$ we need one extra query for those elements between $b_j$ and $b_{j+1}$ in the final ordering, unless there is no element between $b_j$ and $b_{j+1}$.
 On the one hand, at most $i-1$ extra queries are needed (thus $n-2$ altogether), because there are $i-1$ intervals where we might need extra queries.
 On the other hand, at most $n-i-1$ extra queries are needed, as we need at least one element between $b_j$ and $b_{j+1}$ for an extra query.
 Thus $D_1(S,n)\le \min\{i+n-2,i+2(n-i-1)\}$, which easily implies the statement. \end{proof}

 Let us briefly discuss $D_k(S,n)$.
 A reasonable algorithm for the Questioner is the straightforward generalization of the above.
 He looks at the current input $a_1<\dots<a_n$ and asks $a_i,a_{i+1}$ for the smallest $i$ this query has not been asked.